Table of Contents

 The function of the hoist is to lift the load with the help of the wire rope and hook.
 It is lifting equipment mounted on the crane, which wounds thousands of meters of wire rope.

-So from the various high depth, we can lift the load and transport it to any point of the job site.
+So, from the various high depths, we can lift the load and transport it to any point of the job site.
 Without the hoist, the crane is the only structure that is stationary.
 The hoist gives the ability to lift the load and transport it to any location in the field.

 Tower Peak/Apex

-Tower Peak/Apex is the extended portion of the mast to support counter jib and jib with the help of the rear peak and front peak.
-It gives support to the wire rope to pass from the hoist to the front hook assembly to the loft load.
+The Tower Peak/Apex is the extended portion of the mast that supports the counter jib and jib with the help of the rear peak and front peak.
+It supports the wire rope in passing from the hoist to the front hook assembly to the loft load.

 Outriggers

-Outriggers are an additional safety to the crane while transporting any material on the site.
+Outriggers are an additional safety measure for the crane while transporting any material on the site.
 It extends from the bottom of the crane and shifts the bottom wheels to stabilize the crane.

-Outriggers, counterweight, and lifting load help the crane safely transport the heavy load on the site.
-There is a need for extra safety as so many peoples are working on the site.
+Outriggers, counterweight, and lifting loads help the crane safely transport the heavy load on the site.
+There is a need for extra safety as so many people are working on the site.

 Wheels and Tracks

-Track crane gives higher safety than wheel cranes.
+Track cranes provide higher safety than wheel cranes.
 For the track crane, we require a smooth surface for easy operation.
 Due to its high security, it is the first choice in most fields.

 Cabin

-Cabin present on the mast where counter jib, mast top, and boom meets.
-It is for the operator to sit comfortably to operate the crane.
+A cabin is present on the mast where the counter jib, mast top, and boom meet.
+It is for the operator to sit comfortably while operating the crane.

-The cabin is made of strong material with all safety precautions and is available to the basic requirement of the person.
-It has glass on the front to see the site and get better visibility.
+The cabin is made of strong material with all safety precautions.
+It is available to the basic requirements of the person.
+It has glass on the front to allow you to see the site and get better visibility.